IIb or not IIb: A Catalog of ZTF Kilonova Imposters: A Glossary of Transients

-Like SNe Ib, SNe II occur as a result of the CC of massive stars, but they differ in that their red supergiant progenitors retain their hydrogen envelope \citep{chevalier1994emission, filippenko1997optical}.
+Like SNe Ib, SNe II occur as a result of the CC of massive stars, but they differ in that their red supergiant progenitors retain their hydrogen envelope and demonstrate a hydrogen absorption line in their spectra \citep{chevalier1994emission, filippenko1997optical}.
 There are a number of subclasses of SNe II, of which two are described below.

 The two primary subclasses, IIP and IIL, are categorized based on the photometric properties of their fade following their peak, though recent studies have investigated the prospects of distinguishing between SNe II subclasses based on spectropolarimetry \citep{Nagao_2024}.
 Objects may be classified as a non-specific SN II depending on the extent of their observation.
 In our sample, we have relied upon existing formal classifications documented in the Transient Name Server (TNS) \citep{2021AAS...23742305G}, General Coordinates Network (GCN) \citep{2000AIPC..526..731B, 2023AAS...24110802S}, Lasair \citep{2019RNAAS...3...26S}, and other sources rather than evaluate the nature of included objects as SNe IIP or SNe IIL.